Baseball Bat Size Chart

 Selecting the right bat weight depends on three main factors: sport, league rules, and player preference.

 - Leagues have rules identifying which weight drops are permitted for play.
-Prior to choosing a bat, we recommend finding out if your league has a specific standard for bat weight drops in order for them to be permitted.
-For more information on league rules, please refer to the Your League section.
+Before choosing a bat, we recommend determining if your league has a specific standard for bat weight drops for them to be permitted.
+Please refer to the Your League section for more information on league rules.

 - Players with less experience generally swing lighter bats in order to have better bat control.
 More experienced players generally swing a heavier bats to help maximize power.
 A way to tell if a bat is right for you is your swing speed.
 A bat that is too heavy is harder to swing, causing a loss in momentum, reduced distance or a miss altogether.
 If a bat is too light for a player, the player could miss out on the extra force they could generate from a heavier bat.
 A happy medium needs to be found.
 It is highly recommended you demo a bat against live pitching speeds in order to find the best weight for you.